tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-autoscale-overview.md

 - Automatically scale out the number of virtual machines at the start of the work day when customer demand increases.
 At the end of the work day, automatically scale in the number of virtual machines to minimize resource costs overnight when application use is low.
 - If a department uses an application heavily at certain parts of the month or fiscal cycle, automatically scale the number of virtual machines to accommodate their additional demands.
-- When there is a marketing event, promotion, or holiday sale, you can automatically scale the number of virtual machines ahead of anticipated customer demand.
+- When there's a marketing event, promotion, or holiday sale, you can automatically scale the number of virtual machines ahead of anticipated customer demand.

 ## Limitations
 - You can have up to 20 Autoscale rules for a given scale set.